Whether you are brand new to yoga, or have been practicing for years, we are sure that there is a class for you at Rishi Yoga.

 This is a slow moving, but continuously flowing and powerfully grounding practice that blends beginner and intermediate poses.
 Flowing at a mellow pace allows the muscles to tone and release, while the heart gently opens and the mind settles down.
 Beginners are welcome.

 Enjoy a slow moving, but continuously flowing and powerfully grounding practice that blends beginner and intermediate poses before easing into a series of longer held stretches to release not just the muscles but the connective tissue around the joints.
 The blend of mellow flow and yin yoga is a perfect way to strengthen and tone the body in a mindful, non-aggressive way and complement the effects of that gently stoked inner fire with the meditative and introspective quality of yin yoga.

-This practice blends a slow moving, but continuously flowing and powerfully grounding practice that blends beginner and intermediate poses with the healing and transformative effects of meditation.
+This class blends a continuously flowing and powerfully grounding and strengthening practice with the healing and transformative effects of meditation.
 This practice is a perfect way to shift our attention from the mind to the breath and the body by strengthening, toning and opening the body in a mindful, breath-centered and non-aggressive way.
-The ensuing meditation allows for the integration of that expansion and invites us to bring the ever-present background of peace to the forefront of our experience.
+The flow part of the practice will range in intensity from mellow flow to power flow.
+Please don’t be intimidated by the power flow part; modifications will be offered, and as always, you are invited to rest whenever you need to.
+The post-flow meditation allows for the integration of the expansion created during the flow and invites us to bring the ever-present background of peace to the forefront of our experience.